 Making contact with Underground Power lines

-- You back the truck into the underground cabinet, opening it up and exposing the energized equipment. - You piled material near the underground cabinet and now the crews cannot open it up to maintain it properly. - You started to dig and, oops, you hit a line; you forgot to call 811 for a locate.
+- You piled material near the underground cabinet and now the crews cannot open it up to maintain it properly. - You started to dig and, oops, you hit a line; you forgot to call 811 for a locate.